BlocProtocol/BLOC-wiki/docs/wallets/BLOC-GUI-Desktop-Wallet-V2.md

 * Your wallet file from the BLOC Desktop Wallet v2.0.2 is compatible **ONLY** with the native new command line [BLOCWallet v3.0](../wallets/Using-BLOCWallet.md)
 * You will not be able to open your wallet file with the new BLOC V3.0 Desktop Wallet.

+**NEXT ?**

+* Create a new wallet format on the BLOC V3.0
+* Open your wallet file with the new [BLOCWallet v3.0](../wallets/Using-BLOCWallet.md) command line and then transfer the BLOC.MONEY to your new abLoc address.